Always From Scratch

 What does Italian Wedding Soup contain?

-There's a lot of beef about what's actually in this soup, but basically, as long as it has meatballs, leafy greens, and some pastina, you can call it Italian wedding soup.
+There's a lot of debate about what's actually in this soup, but basically, as long as it has meatballs, leafy greens, and some pastina, you can call it Italian wedding soup.

 Please leave a comment and star rating below in the recipe card!
 I love to hear what you think of our recipes.
 Feel free to tag us on Instagram @vindelgiudice.